-- prevent any potential danger caused by dogs to the public, wildlife and natural habitats. - minimise the risk of distress and nuisance caused by dogs to the public, wildlife and natural habitats. - actively promote the responsible ownership of dogs. - provide for the reasonable exercise and recreational needs of dogs and their owners.
+- To minimise the risk of distress and nuisance caused by dogs to the public, wildlife and natural habitats. - To actively promote the responsible ownership of dogs. - To provide for the reasonable exercise and recreational needs of dogs and their owners.